-American investment company TPG buys 0.93% stake in Jio Platforms for Rs 4,547 crore
+Two US companies buy stake in Jio Platforms for a total of Rs 6,440 crore

-Reliance said with the latest deal, it has raised over Rs 1 lakh crore from leading global investors, including social media giant Facebook.
+Reliance said with the latest deals, it has raised over Rs 1 lakh crore from leading global investors, including social media giant Facebook.

 Reliance Industries on Saturday announced that it had sold a 0.93% stake in its digital services arm Jio Platforms to American investment company TPG Capital for Rs 4,546.80 crore.
 The multinational conglomerate said that with the latest deal, it has raised over Rs 1 lakh crore from leading global investors, including social media giant Facebook.